UrielCh/api-ovh-node/README.md

 api.get('/me').then(console.log);
 ```

-for more sample see [samples](https://github.com/UrielCh/api-ovh-node/tree/master/code/sample)
+For more sample see [samples](https://github.com/UrielCh/api-ovh-node/tree/master/code/sample)